What is the Lowest Body Fat Percentage?

 Body mass index, or BMI, is a medical concept that's been around for decades.
 Many people wonder if BMI and body fat percentage are essentially the same thing, but they are actually very different.

-Your body fat percentage is a measure of how much of your body weight is fat, as opposed to non-fat (muscle, bone, organs, etc.).
+Your body fat percentage is a measure of how much of your total body weight is comprised of fat, as opposed to non-fat (muscle, bone, organs, etc.).

 Your BMI, on the other hand, is a method of figuring out whether or not your weight is healthy relative to your height.
 While many people would say this is a good indication of whether you have too much or too little body fat, it's not truly that accurate!